 Life and Times

 Anyone who has heard of Mrs Beeton probably thinks of her as a stately, stout, tough matron, the kind that went out into the world to beat back the bush in the name of God and Queen.
-In fact, she died young, at the age of 28, and was very avant-garde — she even worked as a journalist, something practically unheard of in her times.
+In fact, she died young, just shy of 29 years old 28 years, 10 months and 24 days, and was very avant-garde — she even worked as a journalist, something practically unheard of in her times.
 Her famous cookbook came out when she was just 25 1/2 years old.